1930s - 1950s

 THE LITTLE DEBBIE BOW TIE INTRODUCED

-Did you know all the products made in 1964 still exist today?
-Here are the classics: Banana Twins, Swiss Rolls, Zebra® Cakes, Raisin Creme Pies, Nutty Buddy® and, of course, Oatmeal Creme Pies.
+Did you know most of the products made in 1964 still exist today?
+Here are the classics: Swiss Rolls, Zebra® Cakes, Raisin Creme Pies, Nutty Buddy® and Oatmeal Creme Pies are still around for tasty snacking.
 Many of these items hit the market in 1964 under the Little Debbie brand!

 LITTLE DEBBIE VINYL RECORD